-These financial statements have been prepared on the accrual basis of accounting, whereby revenues are recorded when they are earned, expenses are recorded when liabilities are incurred, and investment purchases and sales are recorded as of their trade date.
+These financial statements have been prepared using the economic resources measurement focus and accrual basis of accounting, whereby measurement focus and revenues are recorded when they are earned, expenses are recorded when liabilities are incurred, and investment purchases and sales are recorded as of their trade date.
 Member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due and the employer has made a formal commitment to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.